 Eight Main Symptoms of Group Think:

-- Collective Rationalization: Members discredit and explain away warning contrary to group thinking.
+b.
+Collective Rationalisation: Members discredit and explain away warning contrary to group thinking.

 Avoiding Group Think

-- The leader should give high priority to airing objections and doubts, and be accepting of criticism.
+c.
+The leader should give high priority to airing objections and doubts, and be

-- Spend a sizable amount of time surveying all warning signals from rival group and organizations.
+f.
+Spend a sizable amount of time surveying all warning signals from rival group and organisations.

-- The organization should routinely follow the administrative practice of establishing several independent decision-making groups to work on the same critical issue or policy.
+j.
+The organisation should routinely follow the administrative practice of establishing several independent decision-making groups to work on the same critical issue or policy.

 Group Think Development and Symptoms